Omid Hajili

-Omid Hajili (Persian: امید حاجیلی, born 24 September 1983) is an Iranian trumpet player, pop singer, musician, composer and music arranger.
+Omid Hajili (Persian: امید حاجیلی, born 24 September 1983) is an Iranian trumpet player, pop singer, musician, composer, and music arranger.
 He has released three albums, Allegro and Darkoob and Hajilitto.

 Career

 Omid Hajili was born in 1983 in Tehran.
 He started playing piano aged nine, and after he became eleven, he entered music school.
-After about three years of playing violin, he changed his musical instrument into trumpet and simultaneously he started to play percussion instruments and drama all by himself.
-He received his school certification in 1998 and then continued his studies up to bachelor's degree.
-He received a master certification in music from the art university.
+After about three years of playing violin, he changed his musical instrument to the trumpet, and simultaneously he started to play percussion instruments and drama all by himself.
+He received his school certification in 1998 and then continued his studies up to a bachelor's degree.
+He received a master's certification in music from the art university.